Diatonic-AI/diatonic-ai-prompts/README.md

-# Sintra AI Prompts - Dynamic CMS Website
+# Diatonic AI Prompts - Dynamic CMS Website

 A comprehensive prompt library website built with Jekyll and GitHub Pages.
 This dynamic CMS allows easy management of ChatGPT prompts with identical structure across all prompt landing pages.